Insight

 • The disabled person must either be entitled to the trust income, or, if the trustees have discretion as to if and when the income is paid out, then any income payments must be for the benefit of the disabled person during their lifetime.

-Although other beneficiaries can be listed as a potential beneficiary of the trust, the trustees are limited as to how much the other beneficiaries can receive, currently being the lower of £3,000 per tax year or 3% of the maximum value of the trust fund.
+Although other people can be named as potential beneficiaries, the trustees are limited to how much the other beneficiaries can receive, currently being the lower of £3,000 per tax year or 3% of the maximum value of the trust fund.

-Provided these conditions are met, the trust will be treated more favourably in respect of Income tax, Capital Gains Tax and Inheritance Tax.
+Provided these conditions are met, the trust will be treated more favourably than other types of trust in respect of Income tax, Capital Gains Tax and Inheritance Tax.

 Tax implications of a Vulnerable Beneficiary Trust

-Most trusts are liable to pay IHT on creation, every ten years and whenever property leaves the trust.
+Most trusts are liable to pay IHT on creation, every ten years and whenever assets leave the trust.
 Vulnerable beneficiary trusts are not subject to these charges.

-However, the value of the trust will aggregate with the disabled person’s own estate for IHT purposes on their death, whereas a discretionary trust would not.
-If the value of the trust is significant, it could see IHT potentially being paid on your death as you leave assets into the trust, and again on the vulnerable beneficiary’s death if the combined value of the trust and their own assets is over the available nil rate band at the time.
+However, the value of the trust will aggregate with the disabled person’s own assets for IHT purposes on their death, whereas a discretionary trust would not.
+If the trust is set up by will, IHT will potentially be payable on the testator’s death , and again on the vulnerable beneficiary’s death if the combined value of the trust and their own assets is over the available nil rate band at the time.

 Capital Gains Tax (CGT)

-CGT is payable if there is a disposal of assets from the trust (that is, assets are sold, given away, exchanged or transferred in another way and they have gone up in value since entering being acquired).
-CGT is payable by the trustees, and is only due if the assets have increased in value above the ‘annual exempt amount’ (currently £12,300).
+CGT is payable if there is a disposal of assets in the trust (that is, assets are sold, given away, exchanged or transferred in another way and they have gone up in value since entering being acquired).
+CGT is payable by the trustees, and is only due if the assets have increased in value above the ‘annual exempt amount’ (currently £3,000).
 For most trusts, only half of this exemption is available.
-However, vulnerable beneficiary trusts are taxed as if the disposal was made by the vulnerable beneficiary and therefore the full £12,300 allowance is available.
+However, vulnerable beneficiary trusts are taxed as if the disposal was made by the vulnerable beneficiary and therefore the full £3,000 annual allowance is available.

 Income Tax

-Trusts normally pay income tax at the rate of 45%.
-However, vulnerable beneficiary trusts are taxed as if the income was that of the vulnerable beneficiary.
-This enables the trust to take into account the beneficiary’s personal allowances and means that income tax will likely be charged at the vulnerable beneficiary’s marginal rate of tax.
+Discretionary trusts normally pay income tax at the rate of 45%.
+However, vulnerable beneficiary trusts are taxed as if the income belonged to the vulnerable beneficiary.
+This allows the trust to take into account the beneficiary’s personal allowances and means that income tax will likely be charged at the vulnerable beneficiary’s marginal rate of tax.

 To be able to claim special tax treatment for income and capital gains tax purposes, the trustees must make a Vulnerable Person Election, no later than 12 months after 31 January following the tax year when they want the election to start.
 Any income or gains before the date the election takes effect are taxed under normal trust rules.